maj323-nau/IMG420-2D_Game_Engines-Gadot/project3/README.md

 **To the TA** if you're reading this the game has elements to chase a player around the demo, however I wasn't able to implement this feature entirely.
-However, you will see that in Flock.gd, there is a chase state for chasing the player as well as a timer for how long they chase and a target node.
+You will see that in Flock.gd, there is a chase state for chasing the player as well as a timer for how long they chase and a target node.